Legionnaires' rebellion and Bucharest pogrom: The Bucharest pogrom

 During the pogrom 125 Bucharest Jews were murdered: 120 bodies were eventually counted, and five never found.
-Other Jews, not from the Bucharest community, who happened to be in Bucharest at the time may have also been killed.
+Other Jews, not from the Bucharest community, who happened to be in Bucharest at the time, may have also been killed.
 The Legionnaires ignited the Jewish synagogues and danced around the flames, roaring with joy.
-To accomplish their mission they used a fuel tanker, sprayed the walls of Kahal Grande (the great Sephardic synagogue) and lit it.
-It was completely burnt.
+To accomplish their mission they used a fuel tanker, sprayed the walls of Kahal Grande (the main Sephardic synagogue) and lit it up.
+It burnt down completely.
 In the various synagogues the Legionnaires robbed the worshipers, abused them, took all their valuables and tore up the holy scriptures and ancient documents.
 They destroyed everything, even the lavatories.